Strike grounds almost 300 flights at Frankfurt

 FRANKFURT Almost 300 flights were cancelled at Frankfurt, Europe's third largest airport, on Friday after a small group of ground crew resumed a strike over pay and warned the action could continue next week.

-The GdF trade union called on 200 workers to strike after failing to reach a pay deal with airport operator Fraport, which says the workers' demands are too high.
+The GdF trade union called on 200 workers to strike after failing to reach a pay deal with airport operator Fraport (FRAG.DE), which says the workers' demands are too high.

 A spokesman for the GdF union said while no strike action was planned for the weekend, they could resume action next week if Fraport did not meet their demands.
 They must give 24 hours' notice before any further strike action.